juanjomendez/TestTuring/README.md

 It has been made with Visual Studio 2019, and the boost libraries for geometry

 Usage:
-You can launch this tools with the followint syntax
+You can launch this tool with the followint syntax:

 TestTuring.exe (optional file.txt) index1 operation index2